Peterpiotr/siguren-documentation/docs/source/operation/regular/self-test.rst

 .. note::
      For software version 8.2.

+..
+MS controller firmware?

-.. what if i interrupt a self-test
+.. what if i interrupt a Self-Test
 .. can i see when was a self test last ran manually/automatically?

 Introduction